Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Introduction

 \section{Introduction}

-Despite the phenomenal success of deep neural networks (DNNs) in various fields including computer vision~\cite{Krizhevsky2012ImageNetCW, He2015DeepRL, li2021survey}, natural language processing~\cite{otter2020survey}, recommendation systems~\cite{He2017NeuralCF}, and reinforcement learning~\cite{Mnih2015HumanlevelCT}, they are highly susceptible to adversarial examples generated by adding small adversarial perturbations to natural examples~\cite{Szegedy2013IntriguingPO, Goodfellow2015ExplainingAH, Nguyen2014DeepNN, everett2021certifiable}.
-Adversarial perturbations are purposely chosen by the attacker to deceive the model into making incorrect predictions, but are small enough to be imperceptible to humans.
-As DNNs are used in numerous real-world scenarios, this vulnerability leads to serious security issues, particularly in fields like autonomous driving~\cite{Chen2015DeepDrivingLA,rossolini2023real} and medical analysis~\cite{Ma2019UnderstandingAA, Finlayson2019AdversarialAO, ding2023backdoor}.

-To address these issues, developing powerful defense techniques against such adversarial attacks has become an essential research field.
-One of the most popular defense methods against adversarial attacks is \textit{standard adversarial training} proposed by Madry \textit{et al.}~\cite{madry2018towards}.
-It trains the model using adversarial samples generated via a method called the \textit{projected gradient descent}.
-See \cite{yuan2019adversarial, zhang2019adversarial} for a summary of various techniques for generating adversarial examples.
-While straightforward, it has been shown to significantly enhance the model's robustness against such attacks.
-After this initial success, numerous modifications and advancements have been proposed to standard adversarial training~\cite{Gowal2020UncoveringTL, Zhang2019TRADES, Carmon2019UnlabeledDI, Xie2018FeatureDF, Zhang2020FAT, xu2022infoat}.
-Nevertheless, an undesirable, large degradation in \textit{clean accuracy} has always been inevitable during adversarial training~\cite{Zhang2019TRADES, Yang2020ACL, Tsipras2018RobustnessMB}.
-Our primary goal of this study is to recover clean accuracy while maintaining its robustness.
+Deep neural networks (DNNs) have achieved remarkable success in diverse domains such as computer vision~\citep{Krizhevsky2012ImageNetCW, He2015DeepRL, yi2023mlp, yi2024cnn}, natural language processing~\citep{otter2020survey}, recommendation systems~\citep{He2017NeuralCF}, and reinforcement learning~\citep{Mnih2015HumanlevelCT}.
+However, they remain highly vulnerable to adversarial examples, which are inputs perturbed by imperceptible, malicious noise intentionally crafted to induce incorrect predictions~\citep{Szegedy2013IntriguingPO, Goodfellow2015ExplainingAH, Nguyen2014DeepNN, jin2020bert}.
+This vulnerability poses critical security threats, particularly in safety-sensitive applications such as autonomous driving~\citep{Chen2015DeepDrivingLA, rossolini2023real} and medical diagnosis~\citep{Ma2019UnderstandingAA, Finlayson2019AdversarialAO}, where even a minor error can lead to catastrophic consequences.